Troubleshooting

 --set castai.apiKey=$CASTAI_API_TOKEN \

-In case the cluster is already attached to an ACR, after onboarding on CAST AI, the Service Principal created to manage the cluster might not have the correct permissions to pull images from the private ACRs, resulting in failed to pull and unpack image, failed to fetch oauth token: unexpected status: 401 Unauthorized
+If the cluster is already attached to the ACR after onboarding on CAST AI, the Service Principal created to manage the cluster might not have the correct permissions to pull images from the private ACRs.
+This may result in failed to pull and unpack image, failed to fetch oauth token: unexpected status: 401 Unauthorized

-Microsoft has a detailed documentation on how to troubleshoot and fix the issue Fail to pull images from Azure Container Registry to Azure Kubernetes Service cluster
+Microsoft has detailed documentation on troubleshooting and fixing the issue: Fail to pull images from Azure Container Registry to Azure Kubernetes Service cluster.

 In most cases, Solution 1: Ensure AcrPull role assignment is created for identity is enough to resolve it.